 Chocolate Banana Cake (Traybake) Ingredients

 - Light Brown Sugar - I do love its treacly stickiness that works so well with chocolate bakes.
 I've used very little sugar here as lots of sweetness comes from ripe bananas and chocolate itself.
 If you are adding some extras like I've done here with Mini Eggs, you might want to forgo sugar altogether.
 True me, the cake will still be sweet enough!

 - Unsalted Butter or Baking Spread - Either is fine in this recipe so use whichever one you prefer.

-- Self-raising Flour – Flour with the addition of the raising agent (baking powder) which you can easily make at home by adding baking powder to plain (all-purpose) flour.
-For the quantity of flour used in this recipe I would add 1.5 tsp baking powder.
+- Self-raising Flour - Flour with the addition of the raising agent (baking powder) which you can easily make at home by adding baking powder to plain (all-purpose) flour.
+For the quantity of flour used in this recipe I would add 1.5 teaspoon baking powder.
 Check out these Cheesy Carrot & Courgette Savoury Muffins for some more info.

 - Baking Powder - There is additional amount of baking powder in this recipe on top of what's already in the flour.
 It will give your chocolate banana traybake additional boost and make it rise really well creating this lovely and light texture.

 - Eggs - Use large eggs at room temperature.